 This critical portion of the VA Schedule for Rating Disabilities guide covers the basic VA approach to evaluating veterans and their medical conditions.
 It includes basic policy in areas including, but not limited to:

-The VA rating schedule is described on the VA official site as “a guide in the evaluation of disability resulting from all types of diseases and injuries encountered as a result of or incident to military service.”
+The VA describes the rating schedule as “a guide in the evaluation of disability resulting from all types of diseases and injuries encountered as a result of or incident to military service,” with an emphasis on representing the average impairment in earning capacity.

 The Department of Veterans Affairs recognizes that different medical professionals may evaluate medical conditions differently.
 The “variation in rating” section addresses this concern.